froggibella/bea-cv/index.md

 `October 2014 – September 2016`
 __Master of Science__

-> Course of study: Computer Science for Graduates in the Humanities or Social Science
+> Computer Science for Graduates in the Humanities or Social Science

 Technical University, Chemnitz